jarusll/the-logs/index.md

 Bought a dualshock 4, mostly for gyro and flick stick.
 Not the best but it is fun and also I needed a controller.

 Yes I did try Parsec and it was good.
 There was a noticeable latency but I play cinematic so it was good.
-Although I really dont have any reason to play on parsec since I am always around my PC.
+Although I really don't have any reason to play on parsec since I am always around my PC.

 Me and the bois are having an absolute blast with Overwatch 2 these days.
 Short 10 mins matches and pretty fun.
 This might become our go to game.
-My favourite character is Junkrat because I feel like I have that energy when I am in my zone.
+My favorite character is Junkrat because I feel like I have that energy when I am in my zone.

 ![Image](./c67f91b87b16c76466732da0d7fdcb2d.jpg)
 She finally let me pet her, came upto me all by herself.